3scale/3scale-operator/doc/redis-sentinel-tls.md

 Instead, Sentinel should access each individual Sentinel pod directly via DNS names like `redis-sentinel-0.redis-sentinel.svc.cluster.local` and `redis-sentinel-1.redis-sentinel.svc.cluster.local`.
 - Headless service provides DNS records for each pod, allowing Sentinel to interact with the individual Sentinel instances, which is essential for its monitoring and failover mechanisms.
+- Other (intermediate) files, such as *.csr and ca.srl, are also generated.
+If needed, additional information can be found in the OpenSSL documentation.

 #### Create Redis and Sentinel secrets
 You can store the certificates and keys in OpenShift as secrets for easy access.